lkronecker13/search_prediction/Readme.md

 # Search analysis and prediction project

-This project was developed as a test for a potential employer.
-The data is not provided for privacy reasons.
+This project was developed as a test for Coveo.

 ## Project structure